ghlrobin/articles/guides/obsidian-links-vs-tags/index.md

 ```

 Just remember two things:

 1. Tags can't have spaces (so use underscores or hyphens instead if you want to separate out words (or use camelCase or PascalCase))
 2. Tags can't be just numbers.
 So `#2025` will be no good.

 If you want to be fancy, you can also use `nested tags` to create tag hierarchies.
 This can be done by using forward slash (`/`) in a tag.
-For example, `#snacks/icecream` and `snacks/candies` are hierarchical tags with `#snack` as the parent and `#icecream` and `#candies` as children.
+For example, `#snacks/icecream` and `#snacks/candies` are hierarchical tags with `#snack` as the parent and `#icecream` and `#candies` as children.
 Unless you have a very specific need, I wouldn't personally recommend nested tags too much; they over-complicate things.
-A simple, not-nested tags are more than good enough for most if not all occasions.
+A simple, not-nested tags are more than good enough for most, if not all, occasions.

 ## 3. Links

-More precisely called [internal links](https://help.obsidian.md/links), they are a way to refer to other files in the Obsidian vault.
+More precisely called [internal links](https://help.obsidian.md/links), links are a way to refer to other files in the Obsidian vault.
 While tags can only be part of  many-to-one uni-directional connections (notes being the many and a tag being the one that can only receive connections), links are naturally one-to-one bi-directional connections (between two notes).

 <center>
 <figure>